refresh-bio/GTShark/README.md

 GTShark is a tool to compress large databases with genotype data.
 It also allows to use a compressed database of genotypes as a knowledgebase for compression of new samples.
 As an input it takes the VCF file.

-Version 1.1: Support for missing/extra variants in new samples campressed in reference to a compressed database (with ```-ev--- flag```).
+Version 1.1: Support for missing/extra variants in new samples compressed in reference to a compressed database (with ```-ev``` flag).

 **How good is GTShark?**